Tbolli/IDATA2304-group-project/README.md

 1. 📝 Project Overview
 2. 👥 Group Contributions
 3. 📂 Project Modules
-4. ⚙️ How to Download
+4. ⚙️ How to Download with Maven
-5. 🚀 How to Build & Run
+5. 🚀 How to Build & Run with Maven
 ---

 ## 📝 1.
 Project Overview